Q: Why Miss Cheyenne's Pre-K Academy?

 A: To better help your child transition into school and build independence, we recommend that parents do not stay.
 There will be volunteer opportunities and school-day events during the year that will allow you to see what your child's day is like in school.

 Q: Do you offer lunch and/or snacks?

 A: All lunches are to be provided by the parent and should be prepared to eat (no heating, cutting, peeling, etc.).
-Snacks are provided by MCPKA.
-Milk or water will be offered during snack and lunch.
-Students with allergies or diet restrictions will need to bring their own snacks daily.
+Snacks are provided by MCPKA (unless a student has dietary restrictions or allergies).

 Q: Will my child be attending field trips or in-house trips during the school year?

 A: Yes, we visit at least two field trips/in-house trips a year.
 These will be decided in the beginning of the school year.
 In order for a student to attend a field trip, at least one parent or guardian will be required to attend.
 If your child does not attend school on the day of the field trip, you and your child are welcome to meet us at the field trip location.